sarahfossheim/ethicaldesign.guide/submit.md

 type:
 categories:
     -
-    -
 link:
 ---
 ```

-Optionally, a short description can be added at the end of the file as well.
+An optional short description can be added at the end of the file as well.

 In case of the book Weapons of Math Destruction by Cathy O'Neil, the path of our file would be `resources/books/weaponsofmathdestruction.md`, with the following content: